 In terms of its form, ‘Hap’ is a sonnet which blends the Italian and English sonnet forms.
 It is divided into, effectively, an octave or eight-line section and a concluding sestet or six-line section, which follows the model of the Italian sonnet, but the first eight lines rhyme ababcdcd rather than abbaabba (the latter being how Italian sonnets rhyme).
 This makes the poem a curious hybrid of the English and Italian sonnet forms, lending the poem’s rhyme scheme an air of uncertainty: there is order and structure there, but it is difficult to predict as the poem progresses.

 ‘Hap’ should be better-known among Thomas Hardy’s poems, but then that goes for quite a few of the many poems he wrote (and he wrote a lot).
 This analysis is designed, as much as anything, to introduce the poem to a few more readers.
 If this is the first time you’ve happened upon ‘Hap’, we hope you liked it.

-Continue to explore Hardy’s poetry with our discussion of his short poem about ageing, ‘I Look into My Glass’ and our analysis of his wartime poem, ‘In Time of “The Breaking of Nations”‘.
+Continue to explore Hardy’s poetry with our thoughts on his early poem ‘Neutral Tones’, our discussion of his short poem about ageing, ‘I Look into My Glass’, and our analysis of his wartime poem, ‘In Time of “The Breaking of Nations”‘.
 To go in search of all of Hardy’s poetry, we recommend The Collected Poems of Thomas Hardy (Wordsworth Poetry Library), which is excellent value for money and contains nearly 1,000 pages of Hardy’s poems.